-- respect the experience, identity and character of the surrounding context; - ensure the sustainability of natural systems and urban living; - protect the quality of life of residents, employees and visitors; - ensure the connectivity and integration of surrounding uses; and - require properties to develop in a manner that contributes to the overall vision for the city. - 9.1.1 Mississauga will develop an urban form based on the urban system and the hierarchy identified in the city structure as shown on Schedule 1: Urban System. - 9.1.2 Within Intensification Areas an urban form that promotes a diverse mix of uses and supports transit and active transportation modes will be required.
-See Appendix H: Transit Oriented Development. - 9.1.3 Infill and redevelopment within Neighbourhoods will respect the existing and planned character. - 9.1.4 Development within Employment Areas and Special Purpose Areas will promote good urban design that respects the function of the area. - 9.1.5 Development on Corridors will be consistent with existing or planned character, seek opportunities to enhance the Corridor and provide appropriate transitions to neighbouring uses. - 9.1.6 The urban form of the city will ensure that the Green System is protected, enhanced and contributes to a high quality urban environment and quality of life.
+- respect the experience, identity and character of the surrounding context; - ensure the sustainability of natural systems and urban living; - protect the quality of life of residents, employees and visitors; - ensure the connectivity and integration of surrounding uses; and - require properties to develop in a manner that contributes to the overall vision for the city.

-- 9.1.7 Mississauga will promote a built environment that protects and conserves heritage resources. - 9.1.8 Mississauga will transform the public realm to create a strong sense of place and civic pride. - 9.1.9 Urban form will support the creation of an efficient multi-modal transportation system that encourages a greater utilization of transit and active transportation modes. - 9.1.10 The city vision will be supported by site development that: - a. respects the urban hierarchy; - b. utilizes best sustainable practices; - c. demonstrates context sensitivity, including the public realm; - d. promotes universal accessibility and public safety; and - e. employs design excellence. - 9.1.11 A distinct character for each community will be created or enhanced through the road pattern, building massing and height, streetscape elements, preservation and incorporation of heritage resources and prominent placement of institutions and open spaces. - 9.1.12 An urban form will be developed to take advantage of the Lake Ontario waterfront through connections, views and access. - 9.1.13 Development will have positive, restorative, ecological benefits on a site through the practice of sustainable building and site design. - 9.1.14 Mississauga may undertake or require studies that develop additional policies, guidelines and design control tools that may contain more specific urban form requirements.
+It is recognized that the urban form envisioned by this Plan will take time to realize.
+As such, development may be phased provided that the proposed development contributes to and does not hinder the ultimate achievement of the policies of this Plan.

+9.1.1 Mississauga will develop an urban form based on the urban system and the hierarchy identified in the city structure as shown on Schedule 1: Urban System.

+9.1.2 Within Intensification Areas an urban form that promotes a diverse mix of uses and supports transit and active transportation modes will be required.

+9.1.3 Infill and redevelopment within Neighbourhoods will respect the existing and planned character.

+9.1.4 Development within Employment Areas and Special Purpose Areas will promote good urban design that respects the function of the area.
+9.1.5 Development on Corridors will be consistent with existing or planned character, seek opportunities to enhance the Corridor and provide appropriate transitions to neighbouring uses.

+9.1.6 The urban form of the city will ensure that the Green System is protected, enhanced and contributes to a high quality urban environment and quality of life.

+9.1.7 Mississauga will promote a built environment that protects and conserves heritage resources.

+9.1.8 Mississauga will transform the public realm to create a strong sense of place and civic pride.

+9.1.9 Urban form will support the creation of an efficient multi-modal transportation system that encourages a greater utilization of transit and active transportation modes.

+9.1.10 The city vision will be supported by site development that:

+- a. respects the urban hierarchy;

+- b. utilizes best sustainable practices;

+- c. demonstrates context sensitivity, including the public realm;

+- d. promotes universal accessibility and public safety; and

+- e. employs design excellence.

+9.1.11 A distinct character for each community will be created or enhanced through the road pattern, building massing and height, streetscape elements, preservation and incorporation of heritage resources and prominent placement of institutions and open spaces.

+9.1.12 An urban form will be developed to take advantage of the Lake Ontario waterfront through connections, views and access.

+9.1.13 Development will have positive, restorative, ecological benefits on a site through the practice of sustainable building and site design.

+9.1.14 Mississauga may undertake or require studies that develop additional policies, guidelines and design control tools that may contain more specific urban form requirements.